There You'll Be: Chart performance

-Released on May 21, 2001, "There You'll Be" reached a peak of number 10 on the US Billboard Hot 100 in July 2001 due to strong airplay.
-No commercial CD single was released because producers wanted to boost sales of the Pearl Harbor soundtrack, which forced the song to chart solely on airplay in the United States.
-The song also reached number 11 on the Billboard Country Singles Chart.
-On the Billboard Adult Contemporary chart, it stayed at number one for 11 non-consecutive weeks.
-For the issue of September 1, 2001, it tied Dido's single "Thank You" at number one with 1,595 detections—the first time this had happened since Billboard began using Broadcast Data Systems in 1991.
+On May 26, 2001, "There You'll Be" debuted at number 46 on the US Billboard Hot 100, becoming that week's Hot Shot Debut.
+The song then rose up the chart and peaked at number 10 on June 30, giving Hill her fifth and final US top-10 hit.
+The single also reached number 11 on the Billboard Hot Country Singles & Tracks chart.
+On the Billboard Adult Contemporary ranking, it stayed at number one for 11 non-consecutive weeks.
+For the issue of September 1, 2001, "There You'll Be" tied Dido's "Thank You" at number one with 1,595 detections—the first time this had happened since Billboard began using Broadcast Data Systems in 1991.
 Because both songs lost detections, and because the same number of radio stations were playing the two singles that week, a third tiebreaker based on the smallest decrease of plays had to be utilized; "There You'll Be" lost 125 plays while "Thank You" lost 15, so the latter song ascended to number one.
-In Canada, it topped the Canadian Singles Chart for three non-consecutive weeks.

-In Europe, "There You'll Be" peaked at number one in Portugal and Sweden; in the latter nation, the single reached number one on August 2 and remained at the top for five weeks in total, ending 2001 as Sweden's 10th-most-successful hit.
+In Canada, "There You'll Be" topped the Canadian Singles Chart for three non-consecutive weeks.
+In Europe, the single peaked at number one in Portugal and Sweden; in the latter nation, the single reached number one on August 2 and remained at the top for five weeks in total, ending 2001 as Sweden's 10th-most-successful hit.
 In the Flanders region of Belgium, the song rose to number two on the chart week of August 25 and was the region's 23rd-best-selling hit of the year.
-Elsewhere, the single peaked within the top 10 in Austria, Denmark, Germany, Ireland, the Netherlands, Norway, and Switzerland.
+Elsewhere, the track peaked within the top 10 in Austria, Denmark, Germany, Ireland, the Netherlands, Norway, and Switzerland.
 It additionally became a top-20 hit in Finland, Italy, New Zealand, and Spain.
 On the Eurochart Hot 100, the song peaked at number six.
 In Australia, it reached number 24 and spent eight weeks on the ARIA Singles Chart.

 "There You'll Be" is Faith Hill's highest-charting hit single in the United Kingdom, debuting and peaking at number three on the UK Singles Chart in June 2001 and spending 14 weeks inside the top 100.
 On September 20, 2008, a contestant named Amy Connelly sang the song for her audition on The X Factor.
 Her performance renewed interest in the original Faith Hill rendition of the song, and the track re-entered the UK Singles Chart at number 10 the next week based purely on downloads, which gave the song an extra four weeks inside the top 100.
 It gained yet another week on the chart in 2012, when it re-entered at number 47.
 The single is certified platinum in the UK and Sweden and gold in Belgium.